VPN Questions, Honest Answers

 • Log everything you do

-Exception: Proton VPN's free tier is legitimately safe.
+The one exception: Proton VPN's free tier is legitimately safe.
 They're funded by paid users and don't monetize free users' data.
+Free servers are available in 10 countries including the US, Netherlands, Japan, Poland, Romania, Canada, Norway, Singapore, Mexico, and Switzerland.
 It's the only free VPN I'd recommend.

 Can my ISP see what I do with a VPN?